mythmakerseven/groupread/README.md

 - proper display of authors for books with multiple authors (OL's API is tricky about this)

 - custom URL support for book covers (OL has spotty coverage)

+- address webpack warning about bundle size to improve loading performance

 - ~~enhanced security (token expiration and validation, etc)~~